 Parenting teens can be an emotional whirlwind and in the heat of the battle it is easy to forget lessons learned the hard way.
 So, note to self…

-Other mothers should never make you feel bad about your kid, not matter how much bragging they do.
-If you do feel bad, shame on you.
+11. Other mothers should never make you feel bad about your kid, not matter how much bragging they do.
+If you feel bad, because of what they say, shame on you.

 13. You will miss this.
 Really.